Gift Aid

 The Chair and Trustees of the Diocesan Board of Finance [‘the Board’] appreciate that LMAs and Churches may be experiencing difficulties in claiming Gift Aid and in registering as Charitable Incorporated Organisations.
 The following seeks to assist you, particularly Treasurers, in these matters regarding donations and CIOs:

-There are three ways in which Local Ministry Areas (LMAs) and churches can process donations:
+There are four ways in which Local Ministry Areas (LMAs) and churches can process donations:

 - Gift Aid.